 My core belief in equality is one of the reasons I decided to run for Congress.
 My belief that we all deserve a fair shot extends to every corner of our lives, including the belief that your income, social status, occupation or lack thereof should not determine your access to quality healthcare.
+I passionately believe that healthcare is a right, not a privilege.
+I look forward to the day when every American, no matter their income, social status, or occupation, has access to quality and affordable healthcare.
+In the 116th Congress, I am a cosponsor of the Medicare for All Act (H.R.
+1384) which would expand coverage to all Americans for medically necessary care including primary care, maternity care, hospital visits, and dental and vision care.
+Under this universal plan, medical devices, lab services, and prescription drugs would also be covered.

 The United States spends more on healthcare per person than any other advanced nation in the world, yet millions of Americans still are unable to access medical care.
 Today, 12.2 percent of Americans do not have health insurance.
 They are unable to pay afford the outrageous premiums and deductibles charged by insurance companies and cannot afford any medical treatment, let alone the best or most advanced.
 A 2009 study found that every year, 45,000 Americans die as a result of lack of health insurance coverage.